Skip to main content

 Apply Here: careers@tngcs.org

-The Team Lead–SafeSpot will work collaboratively with the Manager, Community Peer Harm Reduction Programs, shelter-operators, and other partner agencies to establish and support peer-driven overdose prevention initiatives at identified sheltering sites.
+SafeSpot (formerly Shelter-Hotel Overdose Prevention Project-SHOPP) offers overdose prevention services for shelter residents who use drugs, opioid overdose reversal, creation of overdose prevention safety plans, distribution of harm reduction tools, and training with residents, shelter and security staff as necessary.
+The Team Lead–SafeSpot will work collaboratively with the Program Manager, Peer Program: Sheltering Sites Overdose Prevention Services, shelter-operators, and other partner agencies to establish and support peer driven overdose prevention initiatives at identified sheltering sites.
 The Team Lead–SafeSpot will assist in the identification, recruitment, training, scheduling, and supporting of peers to ensure quality and efficiency in the delivery of overdose prevention and response services for residents of shelters-hotels.
-The Team Lead–SafeSpot will uphold the philosophies of the agency/peer program and follow all policies, procedures, and requirements.
+The Team Lead–SafeSpot will uphold the philosophies of the Agency/peer program and follow all policies, procedures, and requirements.

 Job Posting: See the posting here